 Linguapax International is a non-governmental organization dedicated to the appreciation and protection of linguistic diversity worldwide.

 Fostering harmony between linguisic communities is a determining factor for peace within states and among the international community.
 Linguapax promotes multilingual education that includes local, national and international languages.
 We also take part in language revitalization programmes and offer assessment in language policy for local and national governments.
 Based in Barcelona, Linguapax has grown over the years with several delegations in all continents.

 The International Linguapax Award is a yearly Prize rewarding work in the field of linguistic diversity and multilingual education.
-The winner of the 2017 award is Matthias Brenzinger
+Call for candidates 2018 now open!

 Discover how to get involved with Linguapax to promote language diversity.